LekoArts/gatsby-starter-portfolio-jodie/README.md

 ### Configuring the Instagram source plugin

-1. You need to have a Facebook page (I know... :/)
+1. You need to have a [Facebook Page](https://www.facebook.com/pages/creation/) connected to [your Instagram Business account](https://www.facebook.com/business/help/898752960195806) (I know... :/)
 1. Go to your site settings -> Instagram -> Login into your Instagram account
 1. Create a [app](https://developers.facebook.com/apps/)
 1. Go to the [Graph API Explorer][gae]